andrew/ultimate-awesome/README.md

 - [awesome-web3](https://github.com/SHAKOTN/awesome-web3) - List of awesome web3 resources.
 - [newsletter](https://github.com/SimonAKing/newsletter) - The repo is the newsletters I've subscribed, random sorted.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.
-- [tech-in-nepal](https://github.com/sparshrestha/tech-in-nepal) - An awesome list of startups, companies and models of entrepreneurship from Nepalese in Technology.
 - [awesome-engineering-manager-resources](https://github.com/stmoreau/awesome-engineering-manager-resources) - A curated list of tools, templates, books, newsletters, podcasts, and resources for engineering managers and tech leaders.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-tf2-devs](https://github.com/tf2-software-enthusiasts/awesome-tf2-devs) - Curated list of development-related projects in the Team Fortress 2 space.